English language provisions in Manchester

 Community engagement

-These informal sessions are designed to offer participants a chance to practise their English, while providing a valuable opportunity for student volunteers to learn more about the experiences of newly arrived communities in Manchester.
+These informal sessions were designed to offer participants a chance to practise their English, while providing a valuable opportunity for student volunteers to learn more about the experiences of newly arrived communities in Manchester.
 You can read more about this activity in a short report written by student volunteers.
 The conversation sessions are designed to complement, rather than replace, formal English language provision.

 I like coming to the English session because I start speaking more openly.
 I have found new friends.
 English is very important for every day, and we learned something new every time.